 What better way to celebrate someone than with happy birthday flowers?
 While a traditional bouquet can be gorgeous and well appreciated, giving it every year can begin to feel ordinary.
 To help in the hunt for the freshest flower gifts, I'm sharing answers to common questions, including fifteen unique variations of birthday flowers.
 Some of them last longer, and some just taste better.

 Traditional flower bouquets began as an easy way to universally express emotions through their color and even the type of flower being given.
-The meaning they hold and their ability to enhance a person's mood makes them a lovely gift to receive for any occasion.
-However, as noted above, sometimes you just want to mix things up a little.
-So here we go.
+The meaning they hold and their ability to enhance a person's mood make them a lovely gift to receive for any occasion.
+If they enjoy receiving fresh flowers every year, a monthly subscription to a flower delivery service is an easy and thoughtful gift.

 What flowers are for a birthday?

-Some flowers represent each birth month, but there isn't a specific flower that represents general birthdays themselves.
+Some flowers represent each birth month, but there isn't a specific flower representing general birthdays themselves.
 Another option is to make the flowers personal to the birthday boy or girl by choosing their favorite flower.

 What are the birthday flowers for each month?